project-zot/project-zot.github.io/docs/user-guides/zli.md

     $ ./zli search subject --help

     List all referrers for this subject.
-The subject can be specified by tag(repo:tag) or by digest" or (repo@digest)
+The subject can be specified by tag (repo:tag) or by digest (repo@digest)

     Usage:
       zli search subject [repo:tag]|[repo@digest] [flags]